alebilas/alebilas.github.io/association_rules.md

 ```

 ## Data preparation
 An initial dataset contains over 5.3M items sold in more than 200 meat stores.
-Each item is linked to 2 categories groups which are high and medium level of granularity.
-A preliminary run of asscoation rules using SKU and the medium-level groups did not return satisfing results, so new categories for 1600 items has been manually created, giving over 70 new groups of products.
-Two extra steps consisted in removing shopping bags which were also a part of transactions, as well as transactions were only one product was bought.
+Each item is linked to 2 categories groups which are high- and medium-level of granularity.
+A preliminary run of association rules using SKU and the medium-level groups did not return satisfying results, so new categories for 1600 items has been manually created, giving over 70 new groups of products.
+Two extra steps consisted in removing shopping bags which where also a part of transactions, as well as transactions where only one product was bought.

 _Final dataset before transforming to AR-required format_
 ```markdown